polaris-hub/polaris/docs/quickstart.md

 We highly recommend using a [Conda Python distribution](https://github.com/conda-forge/miniforge), such as `mamba`:

 ```
-mamba install -c conda-forge molfeat
+mamba install -c conda-forge polaris
 ```

 ??? info "Other installation options"
     You can replace `mamba` by `conda`.
-The package is also pip installable if you need it: `pip install polaris.`
+The package is also pip installable if you need it: `pip install polaris`.

 ## Benchmarking API
 At its core, Polaris is a benchmarking library.
 It provides a simple API to run benchmarks.
 While it can be used